yesdevnull/Pingdom-for-Status-Board/README.md

 # Pingdom for Status Board
-A graph of website response times from [Pingdom](http://pingdom.com) for Panic's [Status Board](http://panic.com/statusboard/).
+A graph of host response times from [Pingdom](http://pingdom.com) for Panic's [Status Board](http://panic.com/statusboard/) iPad app.

 ## Usage
-Before you can use this graph you'll need to supply your user credentials and a list of hosts/ids in a file called config.php
+If you only have a few host checks I recommend adding ```autohost=true``` to your query string.  ```autohost``` will pull __every__ host from Pingdom and graph its response time, so if you have 5+ hosts, your graph may look horrible.
+If you'd rather only see certain hosts, specify them in the config.php file like below.

 ```php
 <?php